yangcas/yangcas.github.io/_pages/cv.md

 ### Battery-free wireless sensor nodes for backscatter communications
 #### My contributions and methodologies:
-Currently, I'm working on battery-free wireless sensor nodes for backscatter communications.
+I led a project on battery-free wireless sensor nodes for backscatter communications.
 The proposed node harvests energy from RF signals at RFID frequency bands, and then reflects the RF signals embedded with the raw signals from analog sensors, e.g., nanogenerators, microphones and piezo sensors.
 The node enables microwatt-level uplink and downlink communications to an RFID Reader at a distance of a couple of meters.

 As an example of application scenarios, the battery-free nodes are deployed in hazardous environments, .e.g, caves, forests and oceans.
 A low-altitude drone equipped with an RFID Reader collects the data from the nodes by flying along the nodes one by one.
 The battery-free design in wireless sensor networks improves the scalability and lifetime of wireless sensor nodes by removing the cost of battery maintenance.